shmuelie/weakdelegates/README.md

 2. They leave bing memory that may never be cleaned up.
 3. They're syntax/usage is extremely different from using strong delegates.

-Not liking these issue I've created this expirement repository where I can try create a system that has none of those issues.
+Not liking these issue I've created this experiment repository where I can try create a system that has none of those issues.
 Currently issue #1 is completely solved, this system with work with any delegate type.
 Issue #2 is mostly there, though there is work to be done.
 Issue #3 is sadly still unsolved, though I have some thoughts on what I can do.

 ## API